MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Experiment Settings

 \subsection{Implementation and Metrics}

 We assess model performance using two complementary evaluation protocols: Error-Type Classification (ETC) and Error Presence Detection (EPD).
 In both settings, each evaluation instance consists of an image, a question, and a step-by-step reasoning chain.
 For the ETC task, the chain is guaranteed to contain exactly one error, and the model must identify its type from four predefined categories.
-For the EPD task, the model still need to determine whether the reasoning chain contains any error at all before optionally classifying it additional.
-Specifically, although \model contains only erroneous reasoning chains, we explicitly include a ``No Error'' option in the EPD task.
-This prevents models from trivially always predicting ``error present''.
-Since each sample is evaluated independently and models have no prior knowledge of the dataset composition, a model that incorrectly selects ``No Error'' is penalized, making EPD a rigorous test of error sensitivity rather than a reflection of class distribution.
+For the EPD task, the model must first choose between ``No Error'' and ``Error Present'' and, if it predicts an error, further classify its type.
+We emphasize that, because \model contains only erroneous reasoning chains, EPD does not measure false-positive behavior on verified clean chains and is not intended as a full calibration benchmark.
+Instead, it serves as a controlled stress-test of error sensitivity and attribution under uniformly erroneous conditions.
+An always-error strategy does not trivially solve EPD, because credit is awarded only when the model also identifies the correct error type; such a strategy therefore reduces to ETC-level performance.

 We adopt a multiple-choice format.
 Models are prompted to output the label corresponding to their judgment.
 To provide a fine-grained analysis, we report performance across six distinct dimensions: Data \& Analytics (DA), Physics \& Engineering (PE), Chemistry \& Materials (CM), Earth \& Environment (EE), Biology \& Healthcare (BH), and Mathematics \& Logic (ML).
 We also report the Macro Average Score (Macro) across these categories and the Overall Weighted Accuracy (Overall).
 To ensure deterministic and reproducible comparisons, we set the decoding temperature to 0 for all evaluations.